kermitt2/delft/doc/grobid.md

                         Biases.
 ```

+> Add `--seed 42` to a `train` / `train_eval` command to make it reproducible: the split of the data, the initial weights and the order of the batches are then the same from a run to the next, and so are the scores on a same machine.
+Without it every run draws its own, and two runs cannot be compared on the same evaluation set.

 > Add `--wandb` to any `train` / `train_eval` / `eval` command to log the run to Weights & Biases.
 See [Experiment tracking (W&B)](wandb.md) for setup, project selection, and resuming a run for evaluation.